MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

     ![Selecting empty build definition](images/tutorials10.png)

-3. Make sure that the repo settings are correct (it should be the master branch on the VSTSCDSample repo).
+3. Make sure that the repo settings are correct (it should be the master or main branch on the VSTSCDSample repo).
 Check the `Continuous integration` checkbox and ensure that the Default agent queue is set to Hosted and click `Create`.

     ![Configuring empty build definition](images/tutorials11.png)

 > [!NOTE]
-> The `Continuous Integration` trigger tells Azure DevOps to kick-off an instance of this build each time code is pushed to the `master` branch.
+> The `Continuous Integration` trigger tells Azure DevOps to kick-off an instance of this build each time code is pushed to the `master` (or `main`) branch.

 #### Configure the build task